Cybo

-The House of Cybo, Cibo or Cibei of Italy was the name of an old and influential aristocratic family from Genoa of Greek origin that ruled the Duchy of Massa and Carrara.
+The House of Cybo, Cibo or Cibei of Italy was an old and influential aristocratic family from Genoa of Greek origin that ruled the Duchy of Massa and Carrara.

 History

 They came to the city in the 12th century.
 In 1528 the Cybos formed the 17th "Albergo", a union of noble families of Genoa.
-The family split in many branches, some living in Genoa, other in Naples by the name of Tomacelli.
+The family divided into many branches, some living in Genoa, others in Naples by the name of Tomacelli.
 Its most famous members were Pope Boniface IX and Pope Innocent VIII.

-The Cybo married with the most famous Italian families including Medici of Tuscany, Della Rovere of Urbino and Este of Modena and had blood relationship with the banking family Altoviti.
+The Cybo married with the most famous Italian families including Medici of Tuscany, Della Rovere of Urbino and Este of Modena and had a blood relationship with the banking family Altoviti.
 Innocent VIII was the uncle of La Papessa Dianora Cybo Altoviti.
-Her son Bindo Altoviti was one of the most influential bankers and patron of the arts of the Renaissance as well as a close ally of his cousin cardinal Innocenzo Cybo.
+Her son Bindo Altoviti was one of the most influential bankers and patron of the arts of the Renaissance as well as a close ally of his cousin Cardinal Innocenzo Cybo.

 Innocent VIII's natural son, later legitimized, was Franceschetto Cybo, son in law to Lorenzo Il Magnifico de' Medici and brother-in-law to Pope Leo X. He was given by his father the title of Count of the Lateran Palace.
 Later Pope Julius II award him with the title Duke of Spoleto.
 His son Lorenzo Cybo, married Ricciarda Malaspina and became co-ruling marquis of Massa and Carrara, founding the Cybo-Malaspina branch, later elevated to the dukes of Massa and Carrara.